 - Preheat the oven to 350°F (180°C).

-- Brush or rub the leg of lamb on all sides with olive oil and a mixture of salt, pepper and spices.
+- Brush or rub 1 leg of lamb on all sides with 4 tablespoons olive oil and a mixture of 2 teaspoons salt, 1 teaspoon black pepper and 1 teaspoon meat seasoning.
 Place in a baking dish or roasting pan.

 - Cover it with aluminum foil and place in the oven.
 Roast for 1 hour, lower the temp to 325°F (165°C) and roast for 3 more hours.